 Employees should not use the district nor school logo in any posting and should not conduct school business on personal sites without written permission from Greeneville City Schools.

 Personal social media use has the potential to result in disruption in the workplace and can be in violation of district policy and law.
-In this event, administration may have an obligation to respond and take appropriate action, including but not limited to investigation and possible discipline.
+In this event, administration may have an obligation to respond and take appropriate action, including but not limited to investigation and possible disciplinary action.

 Employees should not access their personal social media accounts during the workday.

-The board makes no warranties of any kind, whether express or implied, for the service it is providing.
-The board will not be responsible for any damages suffered by any user.
+The Board makes no warranties of any kind, whether expressed or implied, for the service it is providing.
+The Board will not be responsible for any damages suffered by any user.
 Such damages include, but are not limited to, loss of data resulting from delays, non-deliveries or service interruptions, whether caused by the school district’s or the user’s negligence, errors or omissions.
 Use of any information obtained via the Internet is at the user’s own risk.
 The school district specifically disclaims any responsibility for the accuracy or quality of information obtained through its Internet services.

 Legal References: U.S. Const. amend.
 I; Children’s Internet Protection Act, 47 U.S.C.
 254(h)(5);